ruby-rdf/rdf-cassandra/README.md

 * Stores RDF statements in a resource-centric manner using one Cassandra supercolumn family per RDF repository.
+* Inherits Cassandra's characteristics of high availability, eventual consistency, and horizontal scalability.
+* Optimized for write-heavy workloads with no need to perform a read before inserting or deleting an RDF statement.
 * Optimized for resource-oriented access patterns to RDF statements about a particular subject.
-* Optimized for write-heavy workloads with no need to perform a read before inserting or deleting an RDF statement.
+* Partitions RDF data across the Cassandra cluster based on subject URIs, improving data locality when accessing statements about a particular subject.
 * Includes a set of Rake tasks that make it easy to download and setup a local development instance of Cassandra.